Installing myBase Desktop

-If you experienced error messages like this: 'Invalid version tag in ...', it indicates that
+If you experienced an error message like this: 'Invalid version tag in ...', it indicates that

-the database is probably corrupt.
-You'd need to retrieve data from a most recent .bak file.
+the database has probably got corrupted, and you'd need to retrieve data from a most recent .bak file.

-If you have a .bak file, simply rename or copy it to a new .nyf file.
+If you have the .bak file, simply rename or copy it as a new .nyf file.

-In case that you don't have a backup for the database, you'd want to try the
+In case that you don't have a backup for the database, you may want to try the

 Database Repair Tool.

-Nevertheless, it's highly recommended to reserve backup files for your valuable data.
+Nevertheless, it's highly recommended to preserve backup files for your valuable databases.

-For suggestions on safely running myBase, please read this section.
+For some suggestions on safely running myBase, please read this section.

-If you experienced some other error messages like this: 'Failed to open the database...',
+If you experienced another error message like this: 'Failed to open the database...',

 it's more likely that the database is already open within a different myBase instance.